SMS Kaiser Karl VI: World War I

 On 28 June 1914, Archduke Franz Ferdinand, the heir to the Austro-Hungarian throne, was assassinated in Sarajevo; the assassination sparked the July Crisis and ultimately the First World War, which broke out a month later on 28 July.
 The German battlecruiser SMS Goeben, which had been assigned to the Mediterranean Division, sought the protection of the Austro-Hungarian fleet, and so Admiral Anton Haus sent the fleet, including Kaiser Karl VI, south on 7 August to assist his German ally.
 Goeben's commander, Admiral Wilhelm Souchon, intended to use the Austro-Hungarian move as a feint to distract the British Mediterranean Fleet which was pursuing Goeben; Souchon instead took his ship to Constantinople in the Ottoman Empire.
 Their decoy mission complete, Kaiser Karl VI and the rest of the fleet returned to port without engaging any British forces.

-On 8 August, Montenegrin gun batteries on Mount Lovćen began shelling the Austro-Hungarian at Cattaro.
-At the time, Kaiser Karl VI was the only large warship in the harbor, and so she assisted the local army artillery in attempting to suppress the hostile guns.
+On 8 August, Montenegrin gun batteries on Mount Lovćen began shelling the Austro-Hungarians at Cattaro.
+At the time, Kaiser Karl VI was the only large warship in the harbor, and she assisted the local army artillery in attempting to suppress the hostile guns.
 The Austro-Hungarian gunners were aided by navy seaplanes that could spot the fall of their shots.
 On 13 September, the three Monarch-class coastal defense ships arrived to strengthen the Austro-Hungarian force.
 Five days later, a French artillery battery was landed in Montenegro to reinforce the guns on Lovćen with the aim of eventually capturing the port, which prompted the Austro-Hungarians to send the pre-dreadnought battleship Radetzky with its 30.5 cm guns.
 By 27 October, the French and Montenegrin gun batteries had been silenced, and the French abandoned its attempt to seize Cattaro.